digital0iced0/headquarters/README.md

 * `hq.clear-all` -- Removes all headquarters permanenetly.
 * `hq.start-ffa` -- Starts free for all mode manually.
 * `hq.stop-ffa` -- Stops free for all mode manually.
-* `hq.remove {player id}` -- Removes the headquarter, along with its founder and members from the plugin's data.
-This will allow all associated players to build another headquarter.
+* `hq.remove {founder player's id}` -- Removes the headquarter, along with its founder and members from the plugin's data.
+This will allow all member players to build another headquarter.

 ## Chat Commands